srsandy/Data-Structures-and-Algorithms-in-Java-2nd-Edition-by-Robert-Lafore/Practice Problems/Arrays/A Very Big Sum/Readme.md

-Yhis problem is from Hackerrank.
+This problem is from Hackerrank.
 In this challenge, you are required to calculate and print the sum of the elements in an array, keeping in mind that some of those integers may be quite large.

 It must return the sum of all array elements.